Improving access to living kidney donation for Black kidney patients

 Once you’ve launched your scheme, we advise clinical and data teams during monthly meetings, helping them to review progress and discuss challenges.

-Community engagement, changing the narrative.
+Community engagement, changing the conversation.

 Latest data on living donor transplants for Black patients